 - 1/2 cup chopped toasted pecans, almonds or walnuts (I used pecans)

-- 6 tbsp chilled unsalted butter cut into 1-inch pieces
+- 6 tablespoons chilled unsalted butter cut into 1-inch pieces

 - 4 large ripe peaches, pitted and sliced into 12-14 pieces each